-It is rare that a child has absolutely no worries about starting school, but rarer still that child doesn’t eventually settle in.
+It is rare that a child has absolutely no worries about starting school, but rarer still that a child doesn’t eventually settle in.
 Here are a few common problems and strategies for dealing with them.

 Although many children settle straight in, the start of school can cause some children to regress into some separation anxiety.
 This can result in tears and clinging as you try to leave them at school.
 Separation anxiety is children’s normal fear of being away from their parents or carers.